Updated May 31, 2023

 Introduction to DevOps Tools

 DevOps could be interpreted differently as it is not any workflow or framework.
 The culture of the world profoundly impacts everything.
 Programmers or developers break down a problem statement into different interpretations for faster execution of the work.
 Companies use DevOps in their operations to stay ahead of the competitors in the market.
-A company whose success depends on its customers’ needs things to be done faster which takes time in the traditional software development life cycle.
-Often the code written by the developer is filled with bugs and errors into their code because they typically write it focusing on the development stage rather than production.
+A company whose success depends on its customers needs things to be done faster, which takes time in the traditional software development life cycle.
+Developers often introduce bugs and errors into their code because they typically write it focusing on the development stage rather than production.
 Integrating DevOps automates workflow, infrastructure, and performance of the application.
-Automation, Measurement, Culture, and Sharing are the core values of DevOps while principles, values, practices, methods, and tools are its practice.
+Automation, Measurement, Culture, and Sharing are the core values of DevOps, while principles, values, practices, methods, and tools are its practice.

 Different Types of DevOps Tools

 Bamboo is the solution of CI/CD of Atlassian’s, bearing many similarities with Jenkins.
 Both could achieve the automation of the delivery pipeline.
 Unlike Jenkins, Bamboo has a price associated with it.
-Several manual functionalities in Jenkins are pre-built in Bamboo, resulting in fewer plugins than Jenkins but its out-of-the-box capabilities don’t need that many plugins.
-Integration with Bitbucket and Jira, saving significant configuration time.
+Several manual functionalities in Jenkins are pre-built in Bamboo, resulting in fewer plugins than Jenkins, but its out-of-the-box capabilities don’t need many plugins.
+Bamboo allows seamless integration with Bitbucket and Jira, saving significant configuration time.
 The user interface in Bamboo is interactive and intuitive as well.
-Several features like the tips of the tool, auto-completion, and so on are present in the UI.
+Several features, like the tips of the tool, auto-completion, and so on, are present in the UI.

-The containerized application’s deployment, scaling, and management could be automated by an open-source system known as Kubernetes, 2019 is the year of Kubernetes.
+The containerized application’s deployment, scaling, and management could be automated by an open-source system known as Kubernetes; 2019 is the year of Kubernetes.
 The containerization has been taken to the next level by the Kubernetes platform.
 It could be easily integrated with other tools like Docker.
-The idea behind Kubernetes was to manage containers at scale and thus a solution was found in 2015 by two Google engineers.
+The idea behind Kubernetes was to manage containers at scale, and thus a solution was found in 2015 by two Google engineers.
 Containers could be grouped into logical units using Kubernetes.

 7. Puppet Enterprise

-DevOps is certainly one of the in-demand processes in the software development cycle.
-Any IT professional should have sufficient knowledge of DevOps in order to stay ahead in their career.
-All companies use DevOps in their system which makes it a necessary skill to master.
-The process of how things like operating systems, web services, software packages, hardware specs, etc., are defined by the Configuration management code.
-A DevOps team comprises of a Developer, Quality Assurance (One who would test the code based on the requirements), and Operations.
+DevOps is undoubtedly one of the in-demand processes in the software development cycle.
+Any IT professional should have sufficient knowledge of DevOps to stay ahead in their career.
+All companies use DevOps in their system, which makes it a necessary skill to master.
+The Configuration management code defines how to define things like operating systems, web services, software packages, hardware specs, etc. A DevOps team comprises a Developer, Quality Assurance (One who tests the code based on the requirements), and Operations.
 DevOps not only increases the rate of software development but also markets it faster.
 Keeping the business objectives in mind, the infrastructure can be easily automated.
 It produces efficient and quality software products.
 The code would have lesser bugs and be less expensive to deliver.
 All these advantages typify the need for DevOps in the software development eco-space.